Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **ChatGPT**: Hold up, are you telling me my workflow is about to be smoother than ever?
 I think you just saved me hours every week! ⏱️

-💬 **ChatGPT**: That's like having my personal assistant that works everywhere.
-You’re making multitasking look easy!
-What’s next on the list? 🤩
+💬 **ChatGPT**: Alright, alright.
+You've already stolen my productivity.
+What's next?

 ---